Resident Evil Outbreak: File 2: Development and release Resident Evil Outbreak: File #2 was developed by Capcom Production Studio 1 over a one-year period. Although graphics did not differ greatly from its predecessor, elements of gameplay and online features were overhauled. For example one of the biggest changes over the first game was that players had the ability to select their own AIPCs. Originally this was not allowed, with the two characters being set based on scenario and player character (for example, Kevin always had Mark and Cindy in "Outbreak", and Yoko and David in "Decisions, Decisions").

 While most of Europe had access to a server, unlike the previous release, certain countries still had their versions edited to not allow it as servers in their language were not secured.
 As a 100% completion required the player to do certain things each level that could only be done online, these versions had those goals removed.

 The five scenarios chosen were "Wild Things", "Underbelly", "Flashback", "Desperate Times" and "End of the Road".
 Unlike the scenarios released in Outbreak, those released in File #2 took considerable use of story branching, allowing players to get different endings based on gameplay.
 In the case of "Underbelly", the player could fail to reach a departing subway train and leave the station via a ventilation shaft.
 In the case of "Flashback", different endings were reached based on whether or not the player collected certain files in the hospital, and they could even end the scenario without ever reaching it.

-On September 22, with File #2 more than a week into its release, it reached news sites that Capcom was falling into financial difficulties in its stock, with Media Create citing 91,000 sold copies of the game in Japan so far, much less than Capcom's hopes.
+On September 22, with File #2 more than a week into its release, it reached news sites that Capcom was falling into financial difficulties in its stock, with Media Create citing 91,000 sold copies of the game in Japan so far, much less than Capcom's expectations.
 The ability to strafe and shoot simultaneously was added.
 Load times were also improved.
 The game was released on September 9, 2004, in Japan and on April 26, 2005, in North America.

 Reception

-Resident Evil Outbreak: File #2 has been met with mixed reviews: Metacritic gave it a 58/100 and GameRankings gave it a 62.92%.
-A third game was planned for release (as data was found within the game's disc hinting as such) but was ultimately scrapped due to low sales of this game.
+Resident Evil Outbreak: File #2 received mixed reviews.
+On review aggregator website Metacritic, the game received a total score of 58/100, and a score of 63% on GameRankings.